Tag Archives: Peter Wyngarde

 The Turn of the Screw is a true ghost story, but The Innocents is a bit different- it relies upon, successfully, as more of a character-driven story.

-As Miss Giddens becomes convinced that both children have become possessed by the servants’ spirits, she makes it her mission to rescue the children from the spirits.
-We have an ominous feeling that events will not end well and they certainly do not.
+As Miss Giddens becomes convinced that both children have become possessed by the servants’ spirits, she makes it her mission to rescue them from the spirits.
+We have an ominous feeling that events will not end well and they do not.

 Several scenes will frighten the viewer- as Miss Giddens sees a haggard ghost (the female servant) quietly standing in the distance near a lake as Flora dances chirpily, the image of the faraway ghost figure is eerie and well-shot.